AntoniaVincenza/antoniavincenza.github.io/content/network/regional-availability/_index.md

 - **Clay** - Find closest escavation site or dig around 50 cm in the ground close to a river or costal area
-- **Availability** - Look at the regional material site for information about soil types
-- **Quality** - Best results are achieved with very clay-rich soils
+- **Soil Quality** - Best results are achieved with very clay-rich soils
+- **Cow Manure**  - Conventional manure smells stronger than biodynamic manure and might contain more grains than fibers.
+Both types are suitable and achieve good results.
+- **Sand** - Local sand can be sourced from rivers or sand rich soils.
+When working with local sand, it is important to remove silt before mixing.
+In larger projects it is recommended to buy already sieved sand.

 ## Provincial Material Mapping